henrystanley/Quark/intro.md

 Quark gets it's name from an analogy.
 In modern particle physics there are believed to be six elementary particles known as quarks.
 These quarks (along with the leptons) compose together to create what we consider matter.
-In Quark the key idea is that one can encode a vast amount of programming behavior in only 22 functions.
+In Quark the key idea is that one can encode a vast amount of programming behavior with a small set of core functions.
-Through compositions of these 22 functions, all the features of the language can be implemented.
+Through compositions of these core functions, all the features of the language can be implemented.